kaurrachneet6/Dual-Simplex-Method/README.md

 # Dual-Simplex-Method
-This project implements the Dual simplex method using revised simplex technique to solve linear optimization problems.
+This project implements the Dual simplex method using revised simplex technique.
+It is a well known procedure to solve linear optimization problems.